• Weddings

 This can be quite an interesting topic.
 What is your budget for wedding photography?
 I’ll be honest here you can find cheaper photographers than me, you can see my cost’s here on my wedding photography page.

 There is a huge variety in costs from photographers offering all day packages for £250 to those charging £10,000+ for a days coverage.
-Look around, in general, you should find a quality difference in those charging £250 for the day to those charging £1000 for the day and of course even more so for £10,000+, but we’ll stick to £1000 for this.
-So what are you getting for the extra £750?
+Look around, in general, you should find a quality difference in those charging £250 for the day to those charging £1500 for the day and of course even more so for £10,000+, but we’ll stick to £1500 for this.
+So what are you getting for the extra money?
 Your probably getting someone who edits your photos, who pays the monthly fee for this software, someone who has spare camera bodies and lenses should something go wrong with their main equipment.
-Someone who has a website, someone with experience and training and someone able to work in all conditions.
+Someone who has a website, someone with experience, training and someone able to work in all conditions.
 They’ll research and visit your venue if they don’t know it.
 Their creative and a master of using light to their advantage.
 They can use lighting to enhance your photos and are able to work at night using light to create stunning nighttime images.
 They’ll spend more time with you, before during and after your wedding.
 They’ll have insurance for their business.
+Their experience means if something goes wrong they’ve probably seen it before and know what to do to keep your day running.
+Photography wise very little will surprise them, they’ll be ready for all eventualities.

 They are confident enough in their abilities to charge this amount.
 A strange statement but think of it this way, when you order something online you perhaps pay a slight premium when ordering branded products or from well-known retailers.
 You expect a good product, you know you can trust them.
 Order from an unknown website, much cheaper than elsewhere and you’ve never heard of them and you’re taking a risk.
 It might turn out fine, or the price might be too good to be true.

 The same is true with wedding photography.
-When I add up the day of the wedding, normally about 12hrs work, fuel, a weeks editing, and any products included I usually work around 45 hours on a wedding.
+When I add up the day of the wedding, normally about 12hrs work, fuel, a weeks editing, and any products included I usually work around 55 hours on a wedding.
 At £250 a wedding that’s £5.50 an hour, but we need to remove costs for fuel, parking fees, and USB and postage of your USB.
 Let’s say that comes to £50, so now that’s £200 for 45 hours work so that’s £4.44 an hour.
 This ignores software, website, equipment, electricity, running a car all the associated costs of doing business etc. For me, those numbers just don’t add up, which is why I’d see that as a risk when booking them.
 So what cost’s are they not covering?
 Maybe they don’t edit your photos?
 Maybe they don’t have spare equipment?
-I’m not sure but for me, I can’t see how you would cover your operating costs let alone make a profit.
+Maybe their not insured?
+I’m not sure but for me, I can’t see how you would cover your operating costs let alone make an income to put food on the table.
 This is where I would worry.
-Run through in your mind with all suppliers when you are looking, does it sound to good to be true?
+Run through in your mind with all suppliers when you are looking, does it sound too good to be true?

 It’s up to you how to spend your budget but with your photography think how you would feel if your photos were low quality because you took a risk.